 The DT9208A multimeter already has a thermocouple in the box.

 I will use duct tape to tape it to the heat sink.
 Regular tape also can be used if it is of a high quality and sticks to the surface well.
 What I am going to do is tape the sensor to the heat sink, power on the laptop and monitor the temperature when watching a YouTube video.

-There are handheld digital thermometers that can measure the temperature with less contact.
+There are handheld digital thermometers that can measure the temperature from a distance.
 They are convenient but not that accurate.

 Laptop fan is spinning very loudly.
 This is most likely related to the laptop processor or graphics chip overheating, although there are other instances when a laptop fan would spin loudly.
 For example, when the motherboard is faulty and there is no picture on the screen.
 But in other cases this is related to overheating.